Who we are

 Awards include those from the Telly Awards, International Broadcasting Awards, Silver Microphone Awards, and the American Advertising Federation.

 Dustin, previously a Music Technology major from Transylvania University, is a pretty goofy and laid back fellow.
 After falling in love with the idea of audio production by experimenting with Fruity Loops in his high school IT class, he decided to follow his passion and make it a career.
 So far it is turning out well.
 He has been credited as an assistant sound-designer for a full-length documentary, worked with numerous high-profile clients, and has gotten to produce instrumentals for local musicians in town.

 In his spare time, Dustin likes to participate in a multitude of nerdy activities, such as playing tabletop board games, helping design audio for independent video game ventures, reading comics, studying film, practicing French Horn, consuming too much fantastic craft beer, and several other similar doings.
 Music is his first love, and he currently scratches the music itch by producing works with a hip-hop collective he is a part of, and also producing EP’s for other artists in the tri-state area.
 A fun fact is that he cannot swim and almost drowned in a 3 foot pool, even though he is 6 foot and 3 inches tall.
 Talk about embarrassing moments.

-Mara is our office and business manager, marketing associate, assists in productions, and is a graphic designer.
+Mara is our office and business manager, as well as a marketing associate, producer, editor, and graphic designer.
 The daughter of the owner, Mara has been in recording studios since she was an infant (usually trying to grab a fader as a toddler).
 Her attention to every little detail with your account will assure you that you are in good hands.
 Mara can also help you with graphic arts, logo, web and print layout, and other projects required a trained eye.
 Mara has a Bachelor of Arts degree from the University of Kentucky in printmaking, with a minor in art history.